points-of-view/circles/README.md

 ### Tests
 You can run the tests with `cargo test`

-## Production set-up
+## Production setup
 ### Raspberry Pi 5 (Raspberry Pi OS/Debian Bookworm)
-For running the circles application you should:
+To run the circles application, you should:
-- Set the Ethernet ipv4 settings from DHCP to Local-Link
+* Set the Ethernet ipv4 settings from DHCP to Local-Link
-- In file manager 'Preferences' > 'General' > Uncheck 'Don't ask options on launch executable file'
+* In file manager 'Preferences' > 'General' > Uncheck 'Don't ask options on launch executable file'
-- Install the package through an AppImage Launcher ([example]([url](https://www.makeuseof.com/add-appimages-to-linux-system-menu/)))
+* Install the package through an AppImage Launcher ([example]([url](https://www.makeuseof.com/add-appimages-to-linux-system-menu/)))
-- Put an icon on the Desktop
+* Put an icon on the Desktop